 Ichthyophonus is a fungal-like pathogen that causes disease in a wide range of fish.
 Pacific herring are susceptible to infection and outbreaks characterized by severe infection intensities have been associated with mortality events that can last years and deplete populations.
 In most years, however, Ichthyophonus infections are relatively mild and are hypothesized to be only a minor source of mortality.
 Beginning in 2012, observations of severe Ichthyophonus infections in herring in Sitka Sound suggest that a shift from chronic low-mortality infections to acute high-mortality infections may have occurred.
 In contrast, infected herring in Prince William Sound continue to have mild infections.
 Declining herring populations in both locations are a cause for concern.

 Understanding how diseases affect wild marine populations is very challenging.
 This work will provide managers with tools to improve management of herring populations.
-By identifying signs associated with acute, lethal infections, the researchers will be able to develop an early warning system for this disease.
+By identifying signs associated with acute, lethal infections, we will be able to develop an early warning system for this disease.